Frequently Asked Questions

 Can we come for a visit/tour?

 Campus tours can be arranged by visiting this website.
 There are many options available.
-Please visit the website to arrange for a tour of your choice. https://visit.wvu.edu/tours
+Please visit the website to arrange for a tour of your choice. https://visit.wvu.edu/tours.
+There is also a Fall Open House scheduled for the program on November 14th 2023 as well as a virtual Open House that will happen early in the spring semester.

 Can out-of-state residents apply?